What to Do if you Lose your Passport, and How to Replace It

 How to Secure Your Passport

-It's always best to be proactive when dealing with your passport: try to avoid losing it in the first place!
+It's always best to be proactive when dealing with your passport: try to avoid having it lost or stolen it in the first place!

 When staying in hotels, no matter how many stars it is, make sure to keep it locked up in a safe.